 Proposed Renewal of Policy on Supplement to Military Pay

-Under the current policy, the University provides eligible employees with supplemental payments equal to the difference between the employees’ University base pay and their military pay and allowances until the end of an employee’s active military duty, or until June 30, 2010, whichever comes first.
+Under the policy, the University provides eligible employees with supplemental payments equal to the difference between the employees’ University base pay and their military pay and allowances until the end of an employee’s tour of active military duty, until June 30, 2014, or until the separation date of an employee’s University appointment, whichever comes first.
 The University also continues to pay the UC contribution to employees’ health plan premiums while an employee is eligible for benefits under the policy.
 Benefits provided under the policy are subject to a two-year lifetime limit.

-To assist in your review, the revised Implementation Guidelines and Extended Military Leave Q&A’s reflecting the proposed two-year extension will soon be posted on the At Your Service website in Related Information.
+Revised Implementation Guidelines and Extended Military Leave Q&A's reflecting the proposed two-year extension are posted on At Your Service in Related Information.